grantj-re3/FlindersDSpace-OrcidDisplay/README.md

   local.contributor.authorOrcidLookup field).
-- The messy local.contributor.authorOrcidLookup field does not appear *directly* in the Simple Item Record page, or any META-tags or any OAI-PMH <dc:relation> fields.
+- The messy local.contributor.authorOrcidLookup field does not appear *directly* in the Simple Item Record page, or any META-tags or any OAI-PMH &lt;dc:relation&gt; elements.
 (As expected, it does appear in the Full Item Record page in the list of metadata fields.)

 ### Gotchas
-- Author names must match precisely in terms of case-sensitivity and the position of characters including spaces, commas, etc.
+- Author names must match precisely in terms of case-sensitivity and the position of characters including commas, leading/trailing space etc.
 - The order of DC.relation META-tags will be the same as the order of the local.contributor.authorOrcidLookup fields.
-- The order of <dc:relation> OAI-PMH XML fields will be the same as the order of the local.contributor.authorOrcidLookup fields.
+- The order of &lt;dc:relation&gt; OAI-PMH XML elements will be the same as the order of the local.contributor.authorOrcidLookup fields.
-- Although these DC.relation META-tags and <dc:relation> OAI-PMH XML
+- Although these DC.relation META-tags and &lt;dc:relation&gt; OAI-PMH XML
-  fields (derived from the local.contributor.authorOrcidLookup field) are available to machines (i.e. web crawlers and harvest clients) they do *not* exist within the DSpace database and hence do not exist within the [DSpace Intermediate Metadata](https://wiki.duraspace.org/display/DSPACE/DSpaceIntermediateMetadata)
+  elements (derived from the local.contributor.authorOrcidLookup field) are available to machines (i.e. web crawlers and harvest clients) they do *not* exist within the DSpace database and hence do not exist within the [DSpace Intermediate Metadata](https://wiki.duraspace.org/display/DSPACE/DSpaceIntermediateMetadata)